-This team will be playing in showcases and tournaments beginning in January and running through the fall.
+This team will be playing in tournaments beginning Memorial Day weekend.
 We will travel out of state and play locally.
 We will practice at least two nights a week until high school ball and then only on Sunday's until Memorial Day weekend.

-This is a very experienced team.
+This is an experienced team.
 We are looking for a few of the right players to become part of the team.
 If you are interested please contact Coach Denny at dpdsoftball@gmail or call 410-420-7440.

 Prime supporting our loved ones in the fight against Autism!

 Prime Supports Breast Cancer Awareness